Romantic Beach Picnics are THE solution to making Valentine’s Day special for your other half.

 What to bring to a picnic

 Our favourite time to picnic on the beach is late afternoon when the sun’s power has begun to fade, along with the heat of the day.
-As practiced picnickers, our suggestion is to lay out your recycled mats under the cover of a shady tree or tucked up beside the dunes for a little extra shelter and protection.
+As practiced picnickers, our suggestion is to lay out an outdoor rug under the cover of a shady tree or tucked up beside the dunes for a little extra shelter and protection.

-We don’t like sand in our food or drinks so we make sure to bring our fold-up picnic table too.
-The legs unfold in two steps to make a sturdy tray table, complete with a pair of wine glass holders and plenty of room for a yummy cheese or antipasto platter too.
+We don’t like sand in our food or drinks so we make sure to bring a portable picnic table too.
+The legs unfold easily to make a sturdy table, complete with a pair of wine glass holders and plenty of room for a yummy cheese or antipasto platter too.
+Just as easy to fold away and carry home, it's an absolute must for portable picnics to even the most remote romantic spot!

-We pack an empty plastic bag (for scraps and rubbish), wet wipes for spills, fluffy towels in case we decide on a quick dip, and our favourite Spotify playlist, preloaded with your fave romantic songs. (“Lady in Red” anyone?)
+We make sure to have our favourite Spotify playlist ready to go, preloaded with our fave romantic songs. (“Lady in Red” anyone?)
 Tucking a bottle of exquisite Moet or Veuve Clicquot champagne under your arm is our recommendation on how to make Valentine’s Day special and even more memorable than usual!

 Beach picnic food ideas

-Of course, a picnic is not a picnic without something to nibble.
+Of course, a beach or riverside picnic is not a picnic without something to nibble.
 When packing a picnic for two, we can’t go past finger food.
 Who wants the bother of plates and cutlery on a picnic?
 Not us.

 Here’s our top 10 romantic picnic food ideas.